masseygeo/GrainPy/README.md

 ## Installation
-It is ***strongly*** recommended to set up a virtual environment before installation, as it represents good practice and helps avoid potential dependency conflicts.
-In your new virtual environment, you can then install the current version of GrainPy using pip...
+It is strongly recommended to ***set up a virtual environment*** before installation, as it represents good practice and helps avoid potential dependency conflicts.
+In your new virtual environment (including Conda or Anaconda), you can then install the current version of GrainPy using pip...
 ```
-# from terminal (note: "python3" is commonly "py" on Windows)
+# from Mac OSX terminal (substitute "py" for "python3" on Windows)
 python3 -m pip install grainpy
 ```
+This should install GrainPy along with its dependency packages pandas, numpy, matplotlib, scipy, and openpyxl.

 ## Examples
 The basic functionality of GrainPy is explained below, however, please refer to the [documentation](https://example.com) for more detailed information and tutorials.